mikemike112-1/mobileAppStudyGuide/README.md

 # mobileAppStudyGuide.
-this is the study guide app made for dec.
-2021 final exam for android mobile development. was built with kotlin and run on android studio.
+This is the study guide app made for December 2021 final exam for the android mobile development course.
+It was built using Kotlin, Jetpack Compose, and Android Studio.